 Improved employee satisfaction

-IT departments and analysts spend less time responding to business user requests.
+BI systems enable IT departments and analysts to spend less time responding to business user requests.
 Departments who didn’t have access to their own data without contacting analysts or IT can now jump into data analysis with little training.
 BI is designed to be scalable, providing data solutions to departments who need it and for employees who crave data.
-BrownForman scaled Tableau to 1,000 global users, and found that it fit well within their existing data infrastructure.
+BrownForman scaled its BI platform to 1,000 global users, and found that it fit well within its existing data infrastructure.
 BI software should have a seamless and intuitive user experience for non-technical users to look at data.